camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ## Limitations

-- We are strongly recommending using Kubernetes dual-region setup, with [Camunda Helm chart](/self-managed/setup/install.md) installed into two Kubernetes clusters
+- We are recommending using Kubernetes dual-region setup, with [Camunda Helm chart](/self-managed/setup/install.md) installed into two Kubernetes clusters
   - Using alternative installation methods (e.g. with docker-compose) is way more complex and is not covered in our documentation
 - Looking at the whole Camunda platform, it's **active-passive**, while some key components are active-active.
   - There's always one active and one passive region for serving active user traffic.